uic-library/Python_Intro/_episodes/00-setup.md

 4) Installation type, select "Install for me only"
 5) Click on continue.
 6) After a successful installation you will see the “Thanks for installing Anaconda” dialog box
+{% endcomment %}

-> NOTE:
+> ## NOTE:
 > While we are using jupyter notebook for the purpose of this workshop, we can use any text editor to write our program and run it using the terminal/command prompt.
 > To do so-
 > 1) Open the command prompt/terminal and type pip install python3
 > 2) Once the installation is complete, open any editor and type you code in it.
 Make sure you save the file with a .py extension.
 > 3) Go to the command prompt/terminal and navigate to the filder where the file is saved.
 > 4) type python3 "name of the file".py

-{% endcomment %}
+{: .callout}

 ### Launching Jupyter on Anaconda

 We can use Anaconda Navigator to access Jupyter and other tools(pyCharm etc) provided in Anaconda.

 __For Windows Users:__
 1. Click Start
 2. Search and select Anaconda Navigator from the menu.
 3. Once the Navigator opens up.
 Select Jupyter Notebook from the tools available.
 4. Jupyter will open up on a new tab in the browser.
 5. Navigate to the required destination.
 6. Click on new - > Notebook
 7. The script file opens up.

 __For Mac Users:__
 1. Click Launchpad and select Anaconda Navigator.
 Or, use Cmd+Space to open Spotlight Search and type “Navigator” to open the program.
 2. Once the Navigator opens up.
 Select Jupyter Notebook from the tools available.
 3. Jupyter will open up on a new tab in the browser.
 4. Navigate to the required destination.
 5. Click on new - > Notebook
 6. The script file opens up.